 On the 16 October 2004, Sounds of The Mountains 2TVR was officially licensed by the then Australian Broadcasting Authority (now the Australian Communications and Media Authority) as a full time ‘general’ category community radio station.

 The main studios are based in the township of Tumut – located on the northern side of the Snowy Mountains – with 20 watt translators located in Talbingo, Adelong and Gundagai operating on FM 94.1 and FM 94.3 which receive program signal from the main transmission site FM 96.3

-The service operates its main transmission facility from a mountain range elevation 829 metres close to Tumut and covers almost all of the major locations and townships of the Tumut and Gundagai Shires.
+The service operates its main transmission facility from a mountain range elevation 829 metres close to Tumut and covers almost all of the major locations and townships of the Tumut and Gundagai.
 We are always working on ways of improving reception to those areas which do not receive local programming.

 Through initial assistance from Emergency Management Australia, the station operates a fully equipped mobile studio/remote emergency broadcast unit and has back-up power available at all transmission sites throughout the region.
 2TVR broadcasts continuously 24 hours a day to potentially just under 20 000 local listeners throughout its broadcasting region.

-It has always been the aim of the station to provide a readily accessible medium to the residents of the region so that both the Tumut and Gundagai Shires have a truly local radio station.
+It has always been the aim of the station to provide a readily accessible medium to the residents of the region so that both Tumut and Gundagai have a truly local radio station.
 The intention is to encourage as many volunteers as possible to experience live radio in a community atmosphere and to increase the exposure of local community organisations and allow them the chance to have an input into the selection and provision of programming and activities on the air.

 We are extremely grateful for the support of local, regional and national sponsors and the committed and dedicated team of volunteers both on and off the air who make the station what it is today